 We’ve done a few events with Robert Half, fellow supporters of advancing the accounting and finance function, and fans of interactive events that don’t bore the audience.

 In this session, we invited three leading senior finance executives from various industries to explore their perspectives on the world of work and how leadership evolution in the new economy impacts the CSuite.
-Discussion points included how the pandemic is impacting employee relationships and workplace culture in a remote world, and new challenges and priorities that finance professionals will face in 2021 and beyond.
+Discussion points included: the new normal for employee relationships and workplace culture in a remote world and new challenges and priorities that finance professionals will face beyond the pandemic.

-How finance executives are approaching hiring, onboarding, and career development within a remote/hybrid workforce
+First off, how finance executives are approaching hiring, onboarding, and career development within a remote/hybrid workforce.

-The new role of the finance business partner, and how to lead proactively in collaboration with the CSuite
+Secondly, the new role of the finance business partner, and how to lead proactively in collaboration with the CSuite.

-Lessons learned and strategies for scenario planning and contingency plans for a downturn/black swan event
+Then, lessons learned and strategies for scenario planning and contingency plans for a downturn/black swan event.

-How to make effective decisions surrounding cash and spending during a downturn
+Lastly, How to make effective decisions surrounding cash and spending during a downturn.

 Clint Murphy, CFO of Mosaic Homes on dealing with uncertainty